 Course License

+This course is licensed under a Creative Commons Zero (CC0) License.

 CHAPTER 1: Rights and Licensing Around Software

 Introduction

 Chapter Overview

 This chapter is about license compliance in software.
 In practice, this means a focus on copyright, which both restricts and grants rights to users of the software.
 The owner (individual or legal entity) of software possesses the copyright and the users need to have a license to use it.
 It is important to understand how this works to ensure compliance with the relevant software license.